-(1) Represents 8.9% of Liberty Gold's outstanding share capital as at December 31, 2023.
-The number of securities to be issued upon exercise of outstanding Options, RSUs and DSUs as at December 31, 2022, as compared to the number of Common Shares issued and outstanding as at December 31, 2022, would have represented 8.4% of Liberty Gold's outstanding share capital at that time.

-(2) The weighted average exercise price of the outstanding Options is calculated based on the weighted average exercise price of the outstanding Options underlying each grant as of December 31, 2023.

-(3) Calculated as 10% of the issued and outstanding Common Shares of the Corporation less the outstanding Options, RSUs and DSUs under the Stock Option Plan, RSU Plan and DSU Plan, respectively, as at December 31, 2023.

-(4) Represents 1.1% of Liberty Gold's outstanding share capital.
+- (1) Represents 9.1% of Liberty Gold's outstanding share capital as at December 31, 2024.
+The number of securities to be issued upon exercise of outstanding Options, RSUs and DSUs as at December 31, 2023, as compared to the number of Common Shares issued and outstanding as at December 31, 2023, would have represented 8.9% of Liberty Gold's outstanding share capital at that time. - (2) The weighted average exercise price of the outstanding Options is calculated based on the weighted average exercise price of the outstanding Options underlying each grant as of December 31, 2024. - (3) Calculated as 10% of the issued and outstanding Common Shares of the Corporation less the outstanding Options, RSUs and DSUs under the Stock Option Plan, RSU Plan and DSU Plan, respectively, as at December 31, 2024. - (4) Represents 0.9% of Liberty Gold's outstanding share capital.

-(assuming accelerated vesting) would result in a 2.36% dilution of the issued and outstanding Common Shares as at December 31, 2023 (December 31, 2022: 1.80%).
-The conversion of DSUs outstanding (assuming accelerated vesting) would result in a 1.4% dilution of the issued and outstanding Common Shares as at December 31, 2023 (December 31, 2022: 0.57%).
+The exercise of Options outstanding (assuming accelerated vesting and if all Options were in-the-money) would result in a 4.69% dilution of the issued and outstanding Common Shares as at December 31, 2024 (December 31, 2023: 5.4%).
+The conversion of RSUs outstanding (assuming accelerated vesting) would result in a 2.78% dilution of the issued and outstanding Common Shares as at December 31, 2024 (December 31, 2023: 2.40%).
+The conversion of DSUs outstanding (assuming accelerated vesting) would result in a 1.1% dilution of the issued and outstanding Common Shares as at December 31, 2024 (December 31, 2023: 0.6%).